Natan Notable Books at the Jewish Book Council

 For more information or to submit a title, click here.
 Inquiries can be directed to natannotable@jewishbooks.org.

-Winter 2025: Natan Notable Book Award
+Summer 2025: Natan Notable Book Award

 Twice a year, Natan Notable Books recognizes recently published or about-to-be-published non-fiction books that promise to catalyze conversations aligned with the themes of Natan's grantmaking: reinventing Jewish life and community for the twenty-first century, shifting notions of individual and collective Jewish identity, the history and future of Israel, understanding and confronting contemporary forms of antisemitism, and the evolving relationship between Israel and world Jewry.